rock-core/rock-core.github.io/documentation/system/interaction.md

 ---
-secondsection: system
 section: System Management
-title: Running and interacting with a Roby/Syskit system
+title: Running and Interacting with a Roby/Syskit System
 sort_info: 600
 ---